jtassin/pending-xhr-puppeteer/README.md

 yarn test
 ```

-Merge request and issues are welcome.
+Merge requests and issues are welcome.